 Wrapping It Up

-The torque to weight ratio calculator is a handy tool that helps us understand how strong and efficient our machines are.
+The torque torque-to-weight ratio calculator is a handy tool that helps us understand how strong and efficient our machines are.
 Whether you're into cars, robots, or airplanes, this little number can tell you a lot about performance.
 As we keep inventing new things, this ratio will keep helping us make better, stronger, and more efficient machines.

 Remember, in the world of machines, it's not just about being strong - it's about being strong for your size!